mandiant/ioc_writer/examples/10_to_11_upgrade/openioc_10_to_11_README.txt

 Purpose:

 This script is designed to upgrade Indicators Of Compromise (IOCs) in the OpenIOC 1.0 format, to the OpenIOC 1.1 format.
-This downgrade process is a non-lossy process, as all conditions that can be expressed in OpenIOC 1.0 can also be expressed in OpenIOC 1.1.
+This upgrade process is a non-lossy process, as all conditions that can be expressed in OpenIOC 1.0 can also be expressed in OpenIOC 1.1.

 ===============================================================================
 Options:
-    -i IOCS, --iocs=IOCS        Directory containing .ioc files to downgrade.
+    -i IOCS, --iocs=IOCS        Directory containing .ioc files to upgrade.
                                 This may point to a single .ioc file.

     -o OUTPUT, --output=OUTPUT